 - To communicate with you about our products, services and related issues

-- To evaluate the quality of our products and services, and to enhance your experience on our web sites
+- To evaluate the quality of our products and services, and to enhance your experience on our Services

-- To maintain and administer our web sites and comply with our legal or internal obligations and policies
+- To maintain and administer the Services and comply with our legal or internal obligations and policies

 - To transfer information to others as described in this policy or to satisfy our legal, regulatory, compliance, or auditing requirements

-Onward Transfer -- Prior to providing agents with any personal information, we will obtain assurances that they will safeguard it in accordance with this policy.
-In the unlikely event that we should discover than an agent is using personal information in a way that conflicts with this policy, we will take all reasonable steps to stop them immediately.
+Prior to providing agents with any personal data, we will obtain assurances that they will safeguard it in accordance with this policy.
+In the unlikely event that we should discover than an agent is using personal data in a way that conflicts with this policy, we will take all reasonable steps to stop them immediately.

-Security -- All records containing personal or financial information are considered to be our property and are afforded confidential treatment at all times.
+All records containing personal data are afforded confidential treatment at all times.
 We work hard to protect against the unauthorized access, use, alteration or destruction of personal or financial information.
-All such electronic information is stored on restricted database servers, and is generally kept until such time as you may ask us to edit or delete it, as described below.
 We only disclose such information to our employees, agents or affiliates that a) need to know that information in order to process it for us or to provide other services, and b) have agreed not to disclose it to others.